zepphen/zepphen/README.md

 # Welcome :)
 My name is Aaban, and this is my GitHub.
-I love cars, motorcycles, engineering, and cybersecurity.
+### I love cars, motorcycles, engineering, and cybersecurity.
-### Pronouns: Any
+ Pronouns: Any
-### Seeking: Research opportunities and internships in cybersecurity
+ Seeking: Research opportunities and internships in cybersecurity
+ Affiliation: The University of Texas at San Antonio
+ Role: Student, Majoring in Computer Science/Cyber Operations
 ## Find me on:
 - [GitHub](https://github.com/zepphen "zepphen")
 - [Email](mailto:zepphen@proton.me)